SamuelAsong/Customer-Gender-Classification-Using-Machine-Learning/README.md

 ## Usage

 After installing the required libraries, you can run the project by executing the main Python script.
-Make sure to replace main.py with the actual name of your Python script

 ## Data